-Over the Fourth of July holiday, I headed up for four days of car camping fun.
+Over the Fourth of July holiday, I headed up to spend a week in this magical destination.

 Day One in Lassen Volcanic National Park – Hike Bumpass Hell

 We drove up from the Bay Area.
-A few forgotten items gave us a later start than we had anticipated, so we tackled Bumpass Hell, one of the geothermal spots in Lassen Volcanic National Park, that afternoon after getting into camp.
+A few forgotten items gave us a later start than we had anticipated.
+With a shorter day, we tackled Bumpass Hell, one of the geothermal spots in Lassen Volcanic National Park, that afternoon after getting into camp.

-Day Two in Lassen Volcanic National Park – Hike Clusters Lake Loop
+Day Two in Lassen – Hike Clusters Lake Loop

-Day Three in Lassen Volcanic National Park – Hike Kings Creek Falls
+Day Three in Lassen – Hike Kings Creek Falls

 I also added on Cold Boiling Lake from the Kings Creek Picnic Area, which ended up being underwhelming and slightly disappointing.

 For dinner, we made pizza on little round sandwich bread things in foil packets tossed on the fire to get all hot and melty.
 It was also delicious.

 Day Four in Lassen Volcanic National Park – Hike Mt.
 Lassen